kdrozd/my.tech.blog.at.hashnode/cl0rd47za0ct62onv0tm7h3el.md

 Initialized empty Git repository in /repo/project.git/
 ```

-But as we use `git-sell` this will not work ;) and it should stay that way.

 The only command that needs to be executed to create a new repository, and made from the client workstation is this one:

 ```